Tencent/phxpaxos/README.md

 **This lib has been used in Wechat production environment, we also test it in a large number of harsh environments to guarantee a stable consistency.**

-Authors: Haochuan Cui, Ming Chen, Junchao Chen 和 Duokai Huang
+Authors: Haochuan Cui, Ming Chen, Junchao Chen and Duokai Huang

 Contact us: phxteam@tencent.com